Gjorgjevikj/HLK_LD2410/README.md

 ...

-  The code in this library is based on the manufacturer datasheet(s) https://drive.google.com/drive/folders/1p4dhbEJA3YubyIjIIC7wwVsSo8x29Fq-
+  The code in this library was developed from scratch based on the manufacturer datasheet(s) https://drive.google.com/drive/folders/1p4dhbEJA3YubyIjIIC7wwVsSo8x29Fq-

-  The following resources have also been usefull:

-  the LD2140 library from renstec https://github.com/Renstec/LD2410

-  ?? initial piece of work for ESPHome https://github.com/rain931215/ESPHome-LD2410.

-  ?? the ld2410 library from ncmreynolds https://github.com/ncmreynolds/ld2410

 This library is distributed in the hope that it will be useful, but WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, MERCHANTABILITY or